March Madness With a Dose of Sleep Science

 When it comes to March Madness, Cathy Goldstein, M.D., M.S., might have an edge over her fellow bracketologists.

-The neurologist at the U-M Sleep Disorders Center is combining her basketball fandom and sleep science expertise as she makes her round-by-round selections this season.
+The neurologist at Michigan Medicine’s Sleep Disorders Centers combines her basketball fandom and sleep science expertise as she makes her selections.
 Below, she explains how circadian rhythm plays into her picks.